Azure/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/_index.md

 ## How to

-The how to section details how to make common configuration changes that apply to the common scenarios.
+The how to section details how to make configuration changes that apply to the common scenarios.

 ### Customise Management Groups